Kubernetes Load Balancing with MetalLB

 $ install metallb metallb/metallb -n metallb-system --create-namespace

-Next we need to configure MetalLB via a ConfigMap object:
+Configure MetalLB via a ConfigMap

 apiVersion: v1